abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 So how can we stay present with what’s happening without getting lost in the changing circumstances?
-The way to do that is through the quality of our attention—how we direct our attention, how clear we are, and how mindful.
+The way to do that is through the quality of our attention—how we direct our attention, how clear we are, and how mindful we are.
 But mindfulness isn’t always going to be present.
 For this reason, establishing an internal quality of renunciation is quintessential for us as practitioners.

 The rules and conditions that are part of living in a monastery create a framework of external renunciation, such as the giving up of material things.
 That framework is in place to support an *internal* quality of renunciation, which needs to be cultivated at all times.
 Internal renunciation means we’re not desperately holding on to circumstances, moods and feelings.
 Giving up material things is not that difficult.
 When we give up our moods, views, opinions, and preferences we are striking more at the heart of renunciation.

 We learn to bring this quality of renunciation into our daily lives and interactions with others so that when circumstances change, we can let